 Can I just turn up on the day?

-If it is your first time to these classes please do get in contact before turning up.
-It is helpful to have a short introductory chat and completion of a joiner questionnaire is essential so that appropriate variations of, or modifications to, physical postures ("asana") can be planned to support a safe practice.
+Spaces in each class are limited and so all classes operate on a booking system.
+If it is your first time to these classes please do get in contact - it is helpful to have a short introductory chat and completion of a joiner questionnaire is essential so that appropriate variations of, or modifications to, physical postures ("asana") can be planned to support a safe practice.
 Questionnaires are for the sole purpose of informing your yoga practice and are confidential and held securely in line with Data Protection legislation.
 Please see the "New Joiners" section.

 What should I wear?